mwdossantos/regal-dev/README.md

 ## CMS branch

 Please use the `cms-branch` for all pushes from now on, as I don't want to mess up the front end.
+After we can always merge the two if it works.

 ## Live website up till now